ChrisTracy/gate-opener/README.md

 # Raspberry Pi Gate Opener

 This project comes as a pre-built docker image that enables you to uitilze a relay and raspberry pi to open a gate or garage door via API call.
-You will need to create a table in [AirTable](https://airtable.com/) with 4 fields:
+You will need to create a table in [AirTable](https://airtable.com/) with 5 fields:
 - user (single line of text)
 - auth (single line of text)
 - enabled (checkbox)
 - admin (checkbox)
+- invite (single line of text)

 You will also need to generate a token from the [Airtable Dev Portal](https://airtable.com/create/tokens).
 Grant read and write scopes to the base.